srebreni3/Srebreni3/README.md

 - [ahmed-srebrenica-devops-mentorship](https://github.com/Srebreni3/ahmed-srebrenica-devops-mentorship) This repository contains everything I worked on during the mentorship program organized by AWS Community Bosnia.
 It includes several completed projects. 🌟🛠️🎓
 - [aws-to-slack-notifications](https://github.com/srebreni3/aws-to-slack-notifications) This is a repository containing Node.js code for a Lambda function configured with EventBridge.
 Whenever the EC2 instance state changes, a notification is sent to a Slack channel. 🚀📨
+- [wordpress-docker-compose](https://github.com/srebreni3/wordpress-docker-compose) In this repository, I have docker-compose.yml to create a WordPress site on localhost. 👷‍♂️
 - [IaC-templates](https://github.com/Srebreni3/IaC-templates) This is a repository that contains `Infrastructure as code` templates that I've developed. 🏗️📝
 - [simple-nodejs-app](https://github.com/srebreni3/simple-nodejs-app) Simple Node.js application for various testing purposes. 🧪🐳
 - [simple-maven-java-app](https://github.com/srebreni3/simple-maven-java-app) Simple Maven Java application for various testing purposes.